groundswellaudio/swl-variant/README.md

 * `index()` doesn't return a `std::size_t`, but an integer whose size depends on the numbers of type inside the variant.
 Basically either `unsigned char` or `unsigned short`.

-* Clang implementation (but not GCC) forbids any kind of conversion to bool, not swl::variant

 ## Extensions and customization

 * If you like to live dangerously, `swl::unsafe_get` behave just like get, but without any errors checking.